How can ride-share companies navigate a future with driverless cars?

 While still operating deeply in the red, ride-sharing services are expected to become a significant factor in personal transportation over the coming decades.
 The Boston Consulting Group has forecast that more than one-quarter of the miles Americans will travel by road in 2030 will rely on electrified, autonomous vehicles operated by ride-sharing services like Lyft.

-That said, a number of recent studies have found widespread skepticism on the part of the American public — much of that centered around concerns about safety triggered by incidents such as the fatal crash involving an Uber prototype in Tempe, Arizona last March.
+That said, a number of recent studies have found widespread skepticism on the part of the American public — much of that centered around concerns about safety triggered by incidents such as the fatal crash last March involving an Uber prototype in Tempe, Arizona.
 Nonetheless, there are signs that potential users are warming to the technology.

 “What I would expect to see is that once people see autonomous vehicles and ride one in a public arena we’ll see interest rise, and then their willingness to adopt the technology,” said Robert Lajdziak, a researcher with J.D.
 Power and Associates.